Economic Development & Business Support

 Business Retention & Recruitment

 Local policies, tools and services should be designed to help local companies become more competitive and grow and thrive where they are rather than relocate.
-We support investments in infrastructure that will help attract desired businesses with good paying jobs and development that will generate the tax base to sustain and produce a return on those investments.
-Further, local government must support the Chamber and other groups in attracting new employers and industries to Sonoma County that can increase local wages and generate new economic growth.
-We support the installation of tax credits and incentives to eligible businesses that encourage job creation—particularly focused on good paying jobs—workforce development, and business growth and investment.
-Strong relationships between local businesses, government, and the community will foster prosperity community wide.
+Local government should work collaboratively with the Chamber and other groups in attracting new employers and industries to Sonoma County that can increase local wages and generate new economic growth.
+We support:

+Numerous economic impact studies cite an economic multiplier effect when local governments spend their money with local businesses that in turn rely on local supply chains boosting local economic activity, employment, and tax revenue.
+Local governments must maximize use of local business to fulfill logistical, material, food, medical, professional services, and other needs not available within the local governments’ normal functions.
 Project Labor Agreement policies represent a choice to limit competition, even among employers of a local skilled workforce, and to spend more tax-payer dollars to complete local projects.
-We’ve seen local PLA policies eliminate local contracts for local workers, and we know that this can stifle innovation, limit opportunities for locally owned small and minority-owned businesses, and hinder economic growth.
+We’ve seen local PLA policies eliminate local contracts for local workers, and we know that this can stifle innovation, limit opportunities for locally owned small and minority owned businesses, and hinder economic growth.
 PLA policies undermine our ability to maximize taxpayer dollars and to foster a competitive and vibrant local economy.

 Development/Construction Fees